sokcheng/Kitsuchan-NG/COMMANDS.md

 * user - A member to mention.
 * phrase - A phrase to check against.
 Leave blank to show all instances.

+## discrim
+### Aliases: discriminator
+Find all users with a given discriminator.

+* discriminator - A discriminator to search for.

 ## echo
 ### Aliases: say
 Repeat the user's text back at them.
 Bot owner only.